kirstin/kirstinheidler.co.uk/pages/businesses.md

 ---
 layout              : page
-title               : "Businesses"
-meta_title          : "Nonviolent Communication for Businesses"
-teaser              : "Find out what benefits NVC training will have for your organisation or business." permalink           : "/businesses/"
+title               : "Nonviolent Communication for Businesses" meta_title          : "Nonviolent Communication for Businesses NVC" teaser              : "Find out what benefits NVC training will have for your organisation or business." permalink           : "/businesses/"
 breadcrumb: true